 Fresh Pasture or Grass?

-The most favorite food for a horse is fresh green grass or pasture, also known as foliage.
+Although horses can eat a wide variety of food including meat, the most favorite food for a horse is fresh green grass or pasture, also known as foliage.
 It’s the natural diet of horses, and this is why they can consume it by the truckload.

 Fresh pasture contains all the nutrition that a horse needs in order to keep its body and brain active and healthy.